 If you’re using a non toxic all purpose cleaner or a safe multi purpose cleaner, the answer to this question is “always!”
 Most all purpose cleaners are safe to use on marble, plastic, steel, wood, or any other type of surface.
 The longer answer to this question is that you definitely have to read the label on your bottle.

 Because different all purpose cleaners have different ingredients, they work well for different surfaces.
 So if a cleaner is too harsh, then you definitely don’t want it anywhere close to your hardwood floors (3 Ways an All Purpose Cleaner Can Help Clean Your Car).
 If, in change, you have a natural all purpose cleaner then you probably have nothing to worry about!
 However, you should still read the label and contact the manufacturer with any questions.

 But how?
 How to use an all purpose cleaner?

 First is first.
-Before tackling any mess in your house, be sure to have at hand some rubber gloves, cleaning cloths, a bucket of water, and a mop.
+Before tackling any mess in your house, be sure to have at hand some rubber gloves, How to Wash Microfiber, a bucket of water, and a mop.
 Since some all purpose cleaners are concentrated, you might need to dilute them in a bit of water before using the cleaner.
 Other detergents are harmful to your hands and skin and might dry them up, make them itchy or, in some extreme cases, cause a burning sensation.
 If you’re not sure of your detergent’s ingredients or how they may react to your skin, definitely have a pair of rubber gloves at hand.